 - Adolescent Psychology

 Dr. Blevins-Knabe is currently involved in the study of early number strategies that preschoolers use, the parental ideas, and the influence on early childhood learning of mathematical concepts.
-Currently she is examining the influence of social emotional and receptive language skills on children’s mathematical performance.
-In addition, she is examining the relationships between literacy and mathematical activities in the home, parents’ reported enjoyment of reading and math activities, parents’ knowledge about their own child’s mathematical behaviors, and children’s mathematical performance.
-In a low-income sample she and her colleagues have found that parenting behaviors (as measured by the HOME) and material attitudes and beliefs have a direct effect on children’s mathematical performance and also mediate the effects of material achievement in math.
-For more information about Dr. Blevins-Knabe’s research, collaborations, and publications; click here.
+Currently, she is examining the influence of social emotional, and receptive language skills on children’s mathematical performance.
+In addition, she examines the relationships between literacy and mathematical activities in the home, parents’ reported enjoyment of reading and math activities, parents’ knowledge about their own child’s mathematical behaviors, and children’s mathematical performance.
+In a low-income sample, she and her colleagues have found that parenting behaviors (as measured by the HOME) and material attitudes and beliefs have a direct effect on children’s mathematical performance and also mediate the effects of material achievement in math.
+For more information about Dr. Blevins-Knabe’s research, collaborations, and publications, visit ResearchGate.

 Blevins-Knabe, B., (2008, June 25).
 Fostering early numeracy at home.
 In Encyclopedia of language and literacy development.
 Retrieved October 18, 2008, from http://www.literacyencyclopedia.ca

 Blevins-Knabe, B., Whiteside-Mansell, L., & Selig, J. (Summer 2007)